Restaurants & Bars Reopening Information

-You may open on June 1, under the terms of your existing license and/or permit, provided you follow DEED guidance and other legal requirements, such as Americans with Disabilities Act (ADA) regulations.
+You may open under the terms of your existing license and/or permit, provided you follow DEED and MDH guidance and other legal requirements, such as Americans with Disabilities Act (ADA) regulations.

 Business owner who wants to expand the footprint of an existing seasonal outdoor service area (patio or sidewalk café) into my own private property (such as my business’s adjacent parking area) or property not owned by me.

-You may open only your existing seasonal outdoor service area(s) on June 1.
+You may open only your existing seasonal outdoor service area(s) as of June.
 To expand the footprint of an existing outdoor service area you need to submit an application for a Temporary C-19 Seasonal Outside Service Area license, and comply with the Liquor, Wine or Beer Requirements below.
-You also need to follow DEED guidance and other legal requirements, such as Americans with Disabilities Act (ADA) regulations.
+You also need to follow DEED and MDH guidance and other legal requirements, such as Americans with Disabilities Act (ADA) regulations.
 The City will contact you with any questions about the proof of insurance already on file.

 Business owner who does not have a 2020 liquor license or Sidewalk Café permit.
 I want to create an outside seating area to serve food and non-alcoholic beverages on the sidewalk.

 Submit an application for a Temporary C-19 Right of Way Obstruction permit.
-You may proceed with opening June 1 if you submit a signed application and required insurance policy, follow DEED guidance and other legal requirements, such as ADA regulations.
+You may open if you submit a signed application and required insurance policy, follow DEED and MDH guidance and other legal requirements, such as ADA regulations.